Planting Bare Rooted (Field Dug) Trees

 - No trimming except for broken roots or branches.

-- Plant trees and shrubs to correct depth in ground.
+- Plant trees and shrubs to the correct depth in the ground.

-- Don’t use fertiliser until the trees are growing.
+- Don’t use fertilizer until the trees are growing.

 - Stake appropriately.

-- Exercise proper watering, fertilising and weed control procedures after planting.
+- Exercise proper watering, fertilizing, and weed control procedures after planting.

 Purchasing your Trees

 Once you’ve chosen your trees, pull them out of the sawdust and take them to the wrapping area.
 We will wrap them in moist sawdust so that they can be transported and stored for a week or two at your home if necessary before they are planted.
 If you are planning to keep them in a wrapped bundle for a long time, please inform our staff and they will put extra sawdust in your bundle to prevent them from drying out.
 There are so many choices of trees available, our staff will be happy to help you choose the right trees for your requirements.